Via Acquedotto Leopoldino, Porto Ercole,

 From the SS1 highway (Roma-Livorno coast road) take the Orbetello /Argentario exit and follow the SP161, direction Porto Ercole.
 Go through Orbetello and cross the causeway.
 At end of the causeway turn left direction Porto Ercole/Argentario GC.
 After 100 m turn right, then immediately left, direction Golf.
 Where the road splits bear left and follow direction La Mortella Country Relais.
 After 2 km enter Argentario Golf Resort & Spa on your right.

-Argentario Golf Resort & Spa: One of Italy's more recent Stay&Play golf resorts is scenically located on the promontory of Argentario.
-This small and mountainous "island" provides a pleasantly varied and quiet setting for Argentario's 18-hole championship course.
+Argentario Golf Resort & Spa: home to the "PGA National Italy" course, this recently created Stay&Play golf resort is scenically located on the promontory of Argentario.
+The small and mountainous "island" provides a pleasantly varied and quiet setting for Argentario's 18-hole championship course.

 Laid out on a mix of flat and undulating terrain, the course occupies a natural environment of open rural countryside, olive groves and occasional cork forests.
 With sea breezes possibly adding another variable into your game, Argentario demands both precision and power, especially if attempted from the back tees.